 In 1990, Nicolle Wallace graduated from Miramonte High School.

-In 1994, Nicolle Wallace received a Bachelor of Arts in mass communications from the University of California, Berkeley.
+In 1994, Nicolle Wallace received a Bachelor of Arts degree in mass communications from the University of California, Berkeley.

 In 1996, Nicolle Wallace received a master's degree from the Northwestern University Medill School of Journalism.